bplein/px-demo-postgres/README.md

 To Run: run `./rundemo.sh`.
 You must hit `return` to make it step through the demo.

 To cleanup: run `cleanup.sh`.
-Note, this is DESTRUCTIVE to everything in the namespace defined in `rundemo.sh`!
-I might make this safer later.
+Note, this is DESTRUCTIVE to everything in the namespace defined in `rundemo.sh` I might make this safer later.

+Set DEMO_AUTO_RUN to not require hitting `ENTER` to step through the demo.
+Set DEMO_RUN_FAST to run it at a faster pace.
+See `util.sh` for how these are used.